RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 And it does so while you are typing, so that after typing `o.`, you get completions for the property `inference`, along with any other properties you'd have in a real program.
-Altogether, this feature can make Typescript's inference look a bit like a unifying type inference engine, but it is not.
+Altogether, this feature can make TypeScript's inference look a bit like a unifying type inference engine, but it is not.

 ## Type aliases